 Cesky Krumlov is a medieval town located in the South Bohemian region.
 It is also called the “Pearl of the Bohemian Forest”.
-It was finally declared a UNESCO World Heritage Site.
+It was declared a UNESCO World Heritage Site.

 From the Old Town to the 13th-century Krumlov Castle, Cesky Krumlov is a town where history comes to life.